DARIAH-DE has developed the following definition of research data in the context of project work:

 The DHd-Blog informs about current topics and developments.

 In the bibliography Digital Humanities you will find both introductory works as well as additional titles and thematic fields.

 The following external pages contain comprehensive additional information on research data:

 Together with the definition of human-scientific research data, the Research Data Lifecycle (Research Data Cycle) forms the intellectual concept behind the central infrastructure for DARIAH-DE.
-As part of DARIAH-DE's current funding phase, the repository infrastructure under construction will be expanded to cover a complete Research Data Lifecycle for digital humanities and possibly expand it.
+The repository infrastructure will be expanded to cover a complete Research Data Lifecycle for digital humanities and possibly expand it.

 Fundamental processes in the life cycle of research data:

 The DARIAH-DE Data Federation Architecture (DFA) is the term for basic services provided by DARIAH-DE to cover the basic processes of the Research Data Lifecycle.
 At the moment, the DFA includes indexing and displaying research data, providing descriptive schemata for collection descriptions and their long-term storage, and comprehensive search functionality for heterogeneous structured data collections and archives.
 In addition, specific metadata standards are stored and crosswalks are stored between metadata schemas in order to facilitate the mapping of research data of different origins and characteristics.

 What are Metadata and what are they good for?

 Metadata is data or information about data: they describe the actual data (digital files or physical objects), contain information about content, form or author.
 Several metadata formats exist to structure and process these metadata in a structured manner.

 Specific recommendations for data and metadata